 - Overuse of Indicators: Using too many indicators can clutter the page and distract readers.
 Use them sparingly and only when necessary.

 - Vague Language: Avoid vague language that doesn't clearly indicate the continuation.
-For example, "See Next Page" is less informative than "Continued on Next Page."
+As an example, "See Next Page" is less informative than "Continued on Next Page."

 - Ignoring Context: Failing to consider the context of the content can lead to poorly placed page breaks.
 Plan page breaks strategically to minimize disruption.